Hyderabad State (1948–1956): Government formation after Integration

 A military government headed by Major General J. N. Chaudhuri who led Operation Polo was established.
 He stayed on as Military Governor till December 1949.

 On 1 December 1949, the military government was dissolved and a civilian government headed by M. K. Vellodi was formed in its place.
-Later in 1952, Burgula Ramakrishna Rao became the second Chief Minister of Hyderabad State and the first democratically elected Chief Minister.
-The last Nizam Mir Osman Ali Khan continued as the head of state as Rajpramukh till 1956 when Hyderabad State was split on linguistic basis and reorganised into three states.
+Nizam signed the Instrument of Accession with the central government on 25 January 1950 thus formally completing the annexation formalities.
+On next day i.e. 26 January 1950, the last Nizam assumed his new role as the Raj Pramukh.
+In March 1952, Burgula Ramakrishna Rao became the second Chief Minister of Hyderabad State and the first democratically elected Chief Minister.
+The last Nizam Mir Osman Ali Khan continued in his role as the head of state as Rajpramukh till 1956 when Hyderabad State was split on linguistic basis and reorganised into three states and Hyderabad as a State ceased to exist.

 The state witnessed Mulkhi agitation in 1952 by the locals after government jobs meant for the locals were given to non-locals.